WASHINGTON — Congressional investigators say this is why they want all of Lois Lerner's emails.

 Lerner headed the IRS division that handles applications for tax-exempt status.
-In a series of emails with an associate in November 2012, Lerner made two disparaging remarks about some members of the GOP, including one remark that was a profane characterization.
+In a series of emails with an associate in November 2012, Lerner made two disparaging remarks about some members of the GOP, including one remark that was vulgar.

 Rep. Dave Camp, who chairs the House Ways and Means Committee, released the emails Wednesday as part of his committee's investigation.
 The Michigan Republican says the emails show Lerner's "disgust with conservatives."

 In one email, Lerner called some conservatives crazies.
 In the other, she called them "assholes."
-The committee redacted the wording to "_holes" in the material it released publicly, but a committee spokeswoman confirmed to the AP that the email said "assholes."
+The committee redacted the wording to "_holes" in the material it released publicly, but a committee spokeswoman confirmed to The Associated Press that the email said "assholes."

 Congress and the Justice Department are investigating whether the IRS improperly scrutinized applications for tax-exempt status from conservative groups during the 2010 and 2012 elections.

-In the newly released emails, Lerner was apparently traveling in Great Britain in 2012 when she used her Blackberry to send a series of emails to a personal associate who did not work at the IRS.
+In the newly released emails, Lerner apparently was traveling in Britain in November 2012 when she used her Blackberry to send a series of emails to a personal associate who did not work at the IRS.
 Camp said Lerner was using her government email account.

-Lerner tells the person that she overheard some women say America was bankrupt and "going down the tubes."
+Lerner told the person that she overheard some women say America was bankrupt and "going down the tubes."

 "Well, you should hear the whacko wing of the GOP," replied the person, whose name was blacked out by Camp's office.
 "The US is through; too many foreigners sucking the teat; time to hunker down, buy ammo and food, and prepare for the end.
 The right wing radio shows are scary to listen to."